 This section is only available if you have the user level setting set to Advanced or above and is used to configure the location to store your sequences and other media files.
 It is not recommended to use any other method of storage than the uSD card because other devices such as a USB drive have been shown to cause lags and other problems in the playback of a show.
 USB storage used to be the preferred method of storing your media files but many changes have been made in both xLights and FPP so that the best method of storing your settings and media is on the SD card.
 There are also advanced backup methods that make using a USB drive for storage obsolete.

-Playback Audio/Video Time UI Email MQTT Input/Output Logging Storage System Developer Storage Device: mmcblk0p1 - 29.8GB (25.9GB Free) (boot device) V easily result in advanced featu In addition to th torage device to anything other than the SD card is strongly discouraged.
+Playback Audio/Video Time UI Email MQTT Input/Output Logging Storage System Developer Storage Device: mmcblk0p1 - 29.8GB (25.9GB Free) (boot device) V easily result in torage device to anything other than the SD card is strongly discouraged.
 There are all kinds of problems that using USB storage introduce into the system which can various problems include network lag, packet drops, audio clicks/pops, high CPU usage, etc Using USB storage also results in longer bootup time.
-In addition, many irres and various capes/hats are known to NOT work when using USB storage. eMMC Actions: Flash to eN This will copy FPP to the internal eMMC.
-Flash to eN This will copy FPP to the internal eMMC, but use BTRFS for the root filesystem.
+In addition, many ires and various capes/hats are known to NOT work when using USB storage. he above, since it is not recommended, using USB storage is not tested nearly as extensively by the FPP developers.
+Thus, upgrades (even "patch" upgrades) have a nexpected problems.
+By selecting a USB storage device, you assume much higher risk of problems and issues than when selecting an SD partition. eMMC Actions Flash to eN This will copy FPP to the internal eMMC.

+\ This will copy FPP to the internal eMMC, but use BTRFS for the root filesystem.
 BTRFS uses compression to save a lot of space on the eMMC, but at the expense of extra CPU usage.

-eMMC Actions- If you are using a BeagleBone Black or Green then your device will have on-board eMMC memory and you can select to have the operating system copied to the eMMC.
+eMMC Actions- If you are using a BeagleBone Black or Green then your device will have onboard eMMC memory and you can select to have the operating system copied to the eMMC.
 This is not normally the recommended method.
-You can select the standard storage method or the BTRFS method but it uses a compression algorithm that could slow the FPP device down slightly. ( This is only visible with an Advanced or higher level setting in the UI tab.)
+You can select the standard storage method or the BTRFS method but it uses a compression algorithm that could slow the FPP device down slightly.
+If you have an SD card inserted, FPP will use the OS from the SD card. (\ This is only visible with an Advanced or higher level setting in the UI tab and the device has an eMMC.)